 What else can I do to reduce my footprint and help end the climate crisis?

 There are so many ways to reduce your footprint and help end the climate crisis!
-Head over to Make it Personal for much more!
+Head over to Climate Culture for much more!